canarybuilds/zulip/templates/zerver/help/import-from-slack.md

 # Import from Slack

-You can import your Slack organization into Zulip.
-It's a great way to preserve your organization's history when you migrate from Slack to Zulip, and to make the transition easy for the members of your organization.
+You can import your Slack organization into Feniks Chat.
+It's a great way to preserve your organization's history when you migrate from Slack to Feniks Chat, and to make the transition easy for the members of your organization.

 The import will include your organization's: